Pendle Hill, New South Wales

 Pendle Hill is a suburb of Sydney, in the state of New South Wales, Australia.
 Pendle Hill is located 29 kilometres west of the Sydney central business district, in the local government areas of Cumberland Council and City of Parramatta and is part of the Greater Western Sydney region.

 History

+The area that is now Pendle Hill was inhabited by the Dharug people prior to colonisation.